tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Ask the students the following questions:

+* What did you learn?

 * What is the biggest security hole you see in this system?

   **Answer**: The key has to be known by both parties.

   **Answer**: It might be hard to securely deliver the key and nonce to the recipient.

 * What is symmetric cryptography best used for?

   **Answer**: Storing secure data on a hard drive.
 This is also called "encrypting data at rest."

   **Answer**: Securing data that does not need to be transferred over the internet.

 ### 10. Instructor Do: Asymmetric Cryptography Demo (10 min)

 Explain to students that we need a way of sharing secret data without having to share a password beforehand.

+* Asymmetric cryptography doesn't just use one key like symmetric, but now it splits up the key into a "keypair" -- a public key and a private key.
+This allows us to do some neat stuff that we'll dive into shortly.

+* In the context of encryption, imagine that Joe's public key is like a special lockbox that you can use to store secrets in.
+  Once you close this box, it can only be opened with Joe's private key.
+  Anyone can use Joe's public key to send him secret data, but only he can unlock the data with his private key.

 Pick a volunteer to help assist with this demo.
 They will be encrypting a message using the instructor's public key.